dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2386: Economic contributions by businesses are significant.
+### T2386: They generate jobs, drive innovation, and enhance prosperity.

 |Support|
 |---|